manaswinidas/conferences_talks/README.md

 ## Presentations added

+#### Advancing in open source
+>> *Presented at Git Commit Show organized by Invide Developer Community on June 28, 2020*

+The talk covers need for dependency management, git submodules, git subtrees, their applications, caveats and alternatives.

 #### Staying positive while WFH
 >> *Presented in a lightning talk series organized by Red Hat on June 16, 2020*